‘Packages and profits over people’: What it’s like to be an Amazon driver and why some are on strike - Local News 8

 In a statement, Amazon said that it’s “incredibly proud of the DSP program.”

-“We’ve empowered 4,400 entrepreneurs to build and scale their businesses, which in turn have created 390,000 driving jobs and generated $58 billion in revenue,” Nancy Kattel, a spokesperson for Amazon, said in a statement.
+“We’ve empowered 4,400 entrepreneurs to build and scale their businesses, which in turn have created 390,000 driving jobs and generated $58 billion in revenue,” Kelly Nantel, a spokesperson for Amazon, said in a statement.

 The tension between Amazon and its delivery drivers boiled over again this week as members of the Teamsters union went on strike at Amazon facilities across New York, Illinois, Georgia and California.
 The drivers say they are underpaid and overworked.